Text-Machine/.github/profile/README.md

 [Ruth Ahnert](https://www.qmul.ac.uk/sed/staff/ahnertr.html) - Principal Investigator.
 Ruth is Professor of Literary History and Digital Humanities at Queen Mary University of London.

 [Kaspar Beelen](https://www.sas.ac.uk/people/dr-kaspar-beelen) - Co-Investigator.
 Kaspar is the Technical Lead in Digital Humanities at the School of Advanced Study, London.
-(Add Link?)

 [Mariona Coll Ardanuy](https://www.bsc.es/coll-ardanuy-mariona) - Co-Investigator.
-Mariona is a senior researcher at the Computational Social Sciences and Humanities Laboratory of the Barcelona Supercomputing Center. (add link?)
+Mariona is a senior researcher at the Computational Social Sciences and Humanities Laboratory of the Barcelona Supercomputing Center.

 [Nilo Pedrazzini](https://npedrazzini.github.io/) - Postdoctoral Research Associate.
 Nilo is a computational linguist based at Queen Mary University of London.